-Class Currency Offer / Switch limitations Minimum Initial Subscription/ Holding Minimum Subsequent Subscription Class A S\$ Available for subsequent subscriptions by existing Holders of Class A Units of FSTIR only.
+Class Currency Offer / Switch limitations Minimum Initial Subscription/ Holding Minimum Subsequent Subscription Class A S\$ Available for subsequent subscription by existing Holders of Class A Units of FSTIR only.
 Not available for new or initial subscriptions by other investors.
 S\$100,000 S\$100,000 Class B S\$ Available for subscription generally.
 No switching from Class B to Class A of FSTIR.
 S\$1,000,000 S\$100,000 Class B1 S\$ Available for subscription generally.
 No switching from Class B1 to Class A of FSTIR.
-S\$100,000 S\$10,000

-Class Currency Offer / Switch limitations Minimum Initial Subscription/ Holding Minimum Subsequent Subscription Class C S\$ Available for subscription generally.
+S\$100,000 S\$10,000 Class C S\$ Available for subscription generally.
 No switching from Class C to Class A of FSTIR.
+None None Class C1 S\$ Available for subscription generally.
+No switching from Class C1 to Class A of FSTIR.
 None None Class D (US\$- Hedged) US\$ Available for subscription generally.
-No switching from Class D (US\$- Hedged) to Class A of FSTIR.
+No switching from Class D (US\$-Hedged) to Class A of FSTIR.
+None None Class D1 (US\$- Hedged) US\$ Available for subscription generally.
+No switching from Class D1 (US\$-Hedged) to Class A of FSTIR.
+None None Class D2 (AUD- Hedged) AUD Available for subscription generally.
+No switching from Class D2 (AUD-Hedged) to Class A of FSTIR.
 None None Class R S\$ Class R Units are available to retail investors in certain circumstances when investing through distributors, financial advisors, platforms or other intermediaries (each an "Intermediary" and together the "Intermediaries") on the basis of a separate agreement or fee arrangement between the investor and an Intermediary, to which we and the Trustee are not a party to or liable under.
-For the avoidance of doubt, (i) Class R Units may be offered in jurisdictions where the Intermediaries or their nominees do not require commission or are not eligible to receive commission under the adviser charging rules, and (ii) Preliminary Charge for Class R Units will not be paid to Intermediaries.
-S\$100,000 None
+For the avoidance of doubt, (i) Class R Units may be offered in jurisdictions where the Intermediaries or their nominees do not require commission or are not eligible to receive commission under the adviser charging rules, and (ii) Preliminary Charge for Class R Units will not be paid to Intermediaries. \$\$100,000 None

-Please note that the class currency of Class D (US\$-Hedged) will be hedged against the base currency of FSTIR (S\$).
+Please note that the class currency of Class D (US\$-Hedged), Class D1 (US\$-Hedged) and Class D2 (AUD-Hedged) will be hedged against the base currency of FSTIR (S\$).
 Please see "Currency Risk" section below for details.